iShapeUnity/Mesh2d/README.md

 ## Installation
 To use iShape.Mesh2d in your Unity project, follow these steps:

-Open your Unity project.
-Ensure that your Unity version is 2022.2 or above.
-Check that you have the following packages installed (these are dependencies for iShape.Mesh2d): com.unity.mathematics version 1.2.6 or later com.unity.collections version 2.1.4 or later
-You can check this in Unity's Package Manager (Window > Package Manager).
-If you don't have these packages installed, you can add them through the Package Manager.

 - Open your Unity project.
 - Ensure that your Unity version is 2022.2 or above.
 - Check that you have the following packages installed (these are dependencies for iShape.Mesh2d):